smu-sia101/_basic-D-reev/README.md

 # :wave: The Basics of GitHub

+Move it, move it! 🎶 You’re on your way to learning the basics of GitHub.
+This course will help you understand what GitHub is, how you can use it, and how you can get started with it.

 ## 🤓 Course overview and learning outcomes

 The goal of this course is to give you a brief introduction to GitHub.
 We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀